Play by the Search Engine’s rules and you don’t need to worry about being caught out by Google algorithm updates – we show you how.

 Follow Search Engine guidelines

-Search Engines allow you to index your website for free.
-However, they ask that your website follows the guidelines they have set such as Google Webmaster Guidelines.
-White hat SEO in a nutshell is about techniques which fall within a Search Engine’s guidelines.
-When you have fallen outside of those policies and are seen to be spamming or manipulating Search Engine results, your website may be penalised or banned as a result.
+Search engines allow you to index your website for free.
+However, they ask that your website follow the guidelines they have set, such as Google Webmaster Guidelines.
+White-hat SEO in a nutshell is about techniques which fall within a search engine’s guidelines.
+When you have fallen outside those policies and are seen to be spamming or manipulating search engine results, your website may be penalized or banned as a result.

-One of the main problems that even high-profile ecommerce sites like JC Penney have encountered is that they have hired link building companies who used black hat SEO techniques to lift their rankings.
-Google has specified that the focus should be on natural link building profiles with backlinks from high quality, credible, trustworthy and relevant websites.
-Open Site Explorer by SEOmoz is a good starting point to analyse your link building profile.
+One of the main problems that even high-profile e-commerce sites like JC Penney have encountered is that they have hired link-building companies who use black-hat SEO techniques to lift their rankings.
+Google has specified that the focus should be on natural link-building profiles with backlinks from high-quality, credible, trustworthy and relevant websites.
+Open Site Explorer by SEOmoz is a good starting point to analyze your link-building profile.

 Remove bad links